-- A. Maintain service model that towns and villages under 2,500 residents are better served by DCLS - B. Enforce full county funding of Reimbursement Programs without compromising direct services - C. Evaluate methodology and measurements used for Reimbursement Programs - D. Provide, per WI State Statute 43, reimbursement to each public library in Dane County equal to 70% of operating cost for providing service to residents of areas taxed by the county of library services, in lieu of the standard package of non-exempt reimbursement and delivery, outreach and facilitating cross-municipal compensation - E. Reimburse libraries in adjacent counties for service to Dane County residents as required by WI State Statute - F. Recommend and advocate for changes in state law, county ordinance, and contractual agreements that will enable library services in Dane County to be delivered equitably, effectively, and efficiently
+- A. Maintain service model that towns and villages under 2,500 residents are better served by the umbrella of the Dane County Library Service - B. Maintain full county funding of the Operating and Facility Reimbursement Programs without compromising direct services

+- C. Evaluate and improve the methodology and measurements used for each reimbursement programs - a.
+Examine continued viability of data elements used to represent library use and explore alternatives to assure equitable compensation - i.
+2016: investigation of using a percentage of funding as a possible alternative measures to determine reimbursement - b.
+Seek input from stakeholders,, including users from every taxing jurisdiction, elected municipal and county officials, regarding future funding models - D. Offer, as required by WI State Statute, reimbursement to each public library in Dane County equal to 70% of the state defined operating cost for providing service to residents of areas taxed by the county of library services, in lieu of the standard package of non-exempt reimbursement and delivery, outreach and facilitating cross-municipal compensation - E. Secure funding sufficient to reimburse libraries in adjacent counties for service to Dane County residents as required by WI State Statute 43.12 - F. Recommend and advocate for changes in state law, county ordinance, and contractual agreements that will enable library services in Dane County to be delivered equitably, effectively, and efficiently